The causes of breast cancer are not fully understood. This means it is difficult to say why one woman may develop breast cancer and another may not.

 Previous benign breast lump

-benign breast lump does not mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.
+A benign breast lump does not mean you have breast cancer, but certain types of lump may slightly increase your risk of developing it.
 Certain benign changes in your breast tissue, such as atypical ductal hyperplasia (cells growing abnormally in ducts) or lobular carcinoma in situ (abnormal cells inside your breast lobes), can make getting breast cancer more likely.

 Breast density